zehuiwu/stock_market_prediction/README.md

 The `Ml_models` folder contains the training notebooks for ml models.
 To reproduce the results or use other dataset, change the path for data in these notebooks.

 The `dl_models` folder contains the training notebooks for dl models.
+The 'LSTM and MLP.ipynb' file contains training and visualization.
+You may view it directly, or directly download and run it.
+Please be aware about the file path when loading files.
+All data are provided in

 # Reference